hoelzer/hoelzer-lab.github.io/_pages/support.md

 ## Support

-I would like to thank all donors and supporters without whom my research would not be possible.
+I would like to thank all supporters without whom my research would not be possible.
 [Martin](/team) is currently funded and supported by:

 <div class="row"><div class="col-sm-6 clearfix">